 On August 2, 1862 (and on other days), Samuel Perkins advertised the house for sale in the Boston Daily Advertiser: “For Sale.
 The House now building next the corner of Arlington street.
 It is 25 by 54 feet, and commands a beautiful view of the Public Garden.”

-On March 10, 1863, the “new brick dwelling house” at 1 Marlborough was purchased from Samuel S. Perkins by Robert Sedgwick Watson, treasurer of the fiscal agency of the Hannibal and St. Joseph Railroad of Missouri.
+On March 10, 1863, the “new brick dwelling house” at 1 Marlborough was purchased from Samuel Perkins by Robert Sedgwick Watson, treasurer of the fiscal agency of the Hannibal and St. Joseph Railroad of Missouri.
 He and his wife, Mary Taber (Hathaway) Watson, lived in Milton.

-On April 11, 1863, 1 Marlborough was purchased from Robert Watson by Katharine Cottrell (Glidden) Glidden, the wife of William Taylor Glidden.
+On April 11, 1863, 1 Marlborough was purchased from Robert Watson by Katharine (Catherine) Cottrell (Glidden) Glidden, the wife of William Taylor Glidden.
 They previously had lived in the Longwood neighborhood of Brookline.

 William Glidden was a master mariner and partner in the shipping firm of Glidden & Williams, a major owner of clipper ships operating between Boston and San Francisco.